 TEA will not accept this form if it references changes to the original contract other than extension of the term.
 For example, the TEA will not accept this form if it indicates a change to interest rates.

 You will be required to go out for bids/proposals if your district has had two contract extensions.
 A list of ISDs that are not eligible for a contract extension is provided in the link below.
 If your district is not on this list and there are no changes to the contract, then you are eligible for a contract extension.

-List of Districts not Eligible for a Depository Contract Extension for 2015-2017 Biennium
+List of Districts not Eligible for a Depository Contract Extension for 2017-2019 Biennium is currently not available

 Account Information Update